 We have been waiting for this moment for quite a while and now the day finally came!
-We are proud to present an art exhibition at one of the most exciting locations in our Art Moments – The Universal Sea Budapest Festival and celebrated its opening last night.
+We are proud to present an art exhibition at one of the most exciting locations in our Art Moments – The Universal Sea Budapest Festival and celebrated its opening on the 11th of October.
 The works are on display until 21 October at the amazing historical place Mikve (1014 Budapest, Palota Street 1), an old Jewish Ritual Bath.
 Literally, it means “a gathering of waters” and it involved the concepts of “T’umah” (ritual impurity) and “Taharah” (ritual purity).
 What could be better for our undertaking?

 For the opening many people gathered to be the first ones to get a peek at these great artworks and to witness some passionate speeches by Nicole Loeser, Creative Lead of our project, Kata Szeder, project manager of our joint festival, Roman Kroke, lecturer at the University of Arts, Berlin and the coordinator of the student’s project Microplastic and Medusae – Expeditions into H₂O as well as his students.